-LGBT Bristol is the brand name of the Bristol Lesbian, Gay, Bisexual and Transgender Forum.
+LGBT Bristol was the brand name of the Bristol Lesbian, Gay, Bisexual and Transgender Forum.

-What we do
+What we did

-- That Bristol City should be a place where LGBT people can live free from hatred, prejudice, persecution and discrimination – and where they are entitled to equal treatment, respect and feel valued for their contributions.
+- That Bristol City should be a place where LGBT+ people can live free from hatred, prejudice, persecution and discrimination – and where they are entitled to equal treatment, respect and feel valued for their contributions.

-- That schools ensure that they provide a supportive and welcoming environment for all LGBT young people and children of LGBT families and that they are free from all forms of bullying.
+- That schools ensure that they provide a supportive and welcoming environment for all LGBT+ young people and children of LGBT+ families and that they are free from all forms of bullying.

-- That service providers recognise the particular needs of the growing number of older LGBT people – for help in care with ill health, disability, bereavement and isolation.
+- That service providers recognise the particular needs of the growing number of older LGBT+ people – for help in care with ill health, disability, bereavement and isolation.

 - That Bristol’s LGBT+ communities and venues respect all strands of all minority groups and are supportive of LGBT+ people who identify with more than one equality group (intersectional – eg. Asian disabled gay man, black lesbian single parent).